 List

-In REST APIs, it is customary to make a GET
+In REST APIs, it is customary to make a GET request to a resource

-collection’s URI (for example, /publishers/{publisher}/books
+collection’s URI (for example, /publishers/{publisher_id}/books) in order to

 retrieve a list of the resources within that collection.

-list of responses matching that input.
+responses matching that input.

 Guidance

-method for resource collections.The purpose of
+Section titled “Guidance”APIs should provide a List method for resource collections.The purpose of

-method is to return data from a finite collection (generally
+the List method is to return data from a finite collection (generally

 singular unless the operation supports reading across collections).

-method is used on a URI ending in a resource collection, the
+When the GET method is used on a URI ending in a resource collection, the

 result must be a list of resources.